Black Hole - Neutron Star and Binary Neutron Star Mergers from Population III and II stars: Results

-Similarly to Pop.~III, Pop.~II BHNSs with massive primary BHs tend to merge with longer delay times (bottom panel of Figure \ref{fig:tdel_m1_bhns}).
-In fact, Pop.~II binaries with large $m_{\rm ZAMS, 1}$ are generally able to avoid premature mergers only when their initial semi-major axis is wide enough, resulting in longer delay times.
+The smaller population of Pop.~II BHNS mergers with $m_1> 20\,\msun$ also tends to occur at long delay times, following a trend similar to Pop.~III (see bottom panel of Fig.~\ref{fig:tdel_m1_bhns}).
+In both cases, in fact, binaries with massive $m_{\rm ZAMS, 1}$ avoid premature mergers only when their initial separations are wide, leading to longer $t_{\rm del}$.

+The delay times of light BHNS mergers, instead, have different trends for the two stellar populations.
+The subdominant Pop.~III BHNS mergers with $m_1\leq20\,\msun$ have smaller delay times with respect to Pop.~II BHNSs, owing to the greater compactness of Pop.~III progenitors at low $m_{\rm 1,ZAMS}$ (see Fig.~\ref{fig:r_evol}), which facilitates the formation of close compact binaries.

-Finally, Fig.~\ref{fig:q_bhns} shows the distributions of mass ratio $q$ of the simulated BHNS mergers.
+Finally, Fig.~\ref{fig:q_bhns} shows the distributions of the mass ratio, $q$, of the simulated BHNS mergers.
 Pop.~III stars yield a distribution that peaks at $q<0.1$ and extends up to $q\sim0.3$; in fact, as we have seen, metal-free stars favor BHNS mergers with a large primary mass, resulting in small values of $q$.
 In contrast, Pop.~II BHNSs merge with a mass ratio that peaks at $q\sim0.2$ and extends to larger values, up to $q\sim0.35$.
 In accordance with both \cite{floor2021} and \cite{giacobbo2018}, this is a consequence of the peak at $m_1<15\,\msun$ (Fig.~\ref{fig:m1_bhns}) and of the lower mass gap, between $2$ and $5\,\msun$.
-These distinguishing features are particularly interesting because they can as well contribute to a distinction between GW events from Pop.~III and Pop.~II binaries (see Sec.~\ref{sec:gw_comparison}).
+These distinguishing features are particularly interesting because they can also contribute to a distinction between GW events from Pop.~III and Pop.~II binaries (see Sec.~\ref{sec:gw_comparison}).